sambsnyder/EmpaLeague-CS486/README.md

 6. Run the project.

 ## Misc.
+- MIGHT HAVE TO REMOVE APK FOLDER BEFORE RUN.
 - The txt file containing the heart rate values and timestamps is located on the sdcard under the folder called "test", the file is called "savedFile.txt".
 - When the threshold is calculated it will be printed to the console on Android Studio.